 Let’s be real—language differences can sometimes lead to funny misunderstandings or even serious miscommunications.
 Even when both partners speak a common language, cultural nuances can trip you up.
 I once counseled a couple where one partner’s subtle humor was lost in translation, which led to unnecessary frustration.
 The key is to be patient and keep an open line of communication.

-Cultural Differences and Family Expectations
+Cultural Differences in Marriage and Family Expectations

 Every culture has its own set of traditions and expectations.
 Whether it’s the role of extended family or differing views on social norms, these differences can sometimes create tension.
 I remember working with Amina, from Egypt, and John, an American.
 Their challenges weren’t just about language—they were about reconciling two very different views on family roles and traditions.
 Through honest conversation and compromise, they learned to create a special family narrative that worked for both.